tundish/pity_of_thieves/pot/odric/14_introduction.rst

 .. condition:: DRAMA.state 0

 Do you know the sound of Rooks in early dawn?
-The rousing cackle of birds in their hundreds - they should call them a Mockery.
+They should call that cackle a Mockery.
 Harsh critics of anyone still in their bed.

 So wakes |PLAYER_NAME|.